parsatempleowl-parsatempleuniversity/CashierCustomerSalesProgram/ParsaTempleOwl_CashierCustomerSalesProgram.md

 ## Project Abstraction
 At least one paragraph description of the overall project.
 Include a UML use case diagram or other helpful diagram.

+This project consists of the following interfaces: Cashier, BasicCalculator, SalesTaxCalculator, SalesPercentOffCalculator, Customer, SalesCalculator(subtotal), ChangeCalculator, TotalSalesCalculator, and Receipt.
+This project also consists of the following classes: CashierImpl, BasicCalculatorImpl, SalesTaxCalculatorImpl, SaleSalesCalculatorImpl(subtotal), ChangeCalculatorImpl, ItemsAndPRices, ReceiptImpl, TotalSalesCalculatorImpl, Main, and MainForUnitTest.
+The cashier has access to the following parts of its system: Basic Calculator, Sales Tax Calculator, Sales Percent Off Calculator, Sales Calculator(subtotal), Change Calculator, Total Sales Calculator, Receipt, and Items And Prices.
+The customer has access to Receipt and Items And Prices.

 ## Project Relevance
 A one paragraph explanation of how the proposal is linked to the educational goals of this class and why this goal is important goal.